zhouyulab/pric/README.md

 #### Description

-This is the code repository for analzying pRIC-seq data in the project entitlted "Global atlas of enhancer-promoter interactome in cotton genome revealed by profiling RNA-RNA spatial interactions".
+This is the code repository for analyzing pRIC-seq data in the project entitled "Global atlas of enhancer-promoter interactome in cotton genome revealed by profiling RNA-RNA spatial interactions".

 #### Developers